philleconnect/Nextcloud/README.md

 The files are mounted to the Nextcloud-container as a docker-volume.
 This only works out-of-the-box when this is executed on the same host (`Nextcloud`-folder need to be in the same parent folder like `ServerContainers`).

+Before first start please copy the `settings.env.default` to `settings.env`.
+That way all your changes will be independent from the git.

 All Settings (Nextcloud, Apps, Ldap, OnlyOffice etc.) are being prepared on container start (using the occ-command of Nextcloud), so you just need to make very few adaptions to your environment like entering your IP in the `settings.env`.

 ### Do you need it the special way?